 A bearded, power-hitting catcher whose clutch home runs and infectious clubhouse energy were instrumental in breaking two historic championship droughts.

-Mike Napoli's career is the story of a slugger who found his moment when the lights were brightest.
+Mike Napoli helped deliver a World Series title to the Boston Red Sox in 2013.
 Drafted as a catcher, his potent right-handed swing often mattered more than his position, which later included first base and designated hitter.
-After early years with the Los Angeles Angels and Texas Rangers, where he first showcased his playoff prowess, Napoli became a cult hero in Boston.
-His 2013 season with the Red Sox was iconic; his beard became a symbol of the team's gritty identity, and his key hits helped deliver a World Series title to Fenway Park.
-He wasn't done, adding a 2016 championship with the Cleveland Indians, providing veteran leadership and crucial power for another hungry fanbase before transitioning into a coaching role.
+After early years with the Los Angeles Angels and Texas Rangers, he became a cult hero in Boston.
+His beard became a symbol of the team's gritty identity, and his key hits contributed to the championship.
+He added a 2016 championship with the Cleveland Indians, providing veteran leadership and crucial power before transitioning into a coaching role.

 1981–1996